jumpserver/jumpserver/README.md

 ## What is JumpServer?

-JumpServer is an open-source Privileged Access Management (PAM) platform that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints through a web browser.
+JumpServer is an Open-source Privileged Access Management (PAM) platform with AI-powered capabilities, providing DevOps and IT teams a unified workspace to securely access SSH, RDP, Kubernetes, databases, websites, RemoteApp, VirtualApp, and more.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="https://www.jumpserver.com/images/jumpserver-arch-light.png">